greymd/tmux-xpanes/README.md

 ## Behavior modes.

 Basic usages are explained as shown above.
-Before showing applicable usages, it is good to know behavior modes of `xpanes`  command.
+Before showing applicable usages, it is good to know about the conditional behavior of `xpanes`  command.

 ### [Normal mode1] Behavior out of the tmux session.

-If the tmux is not being opened and `xpanes` command executed on the normal terminal, the command would follow following behavior.
+When the tmux is not being opened and `xpanes` command is executed on the normal terminal, the command's behavior is supposed to be...

 The command newly creates a tmux session and new window on the session.
 In addition, it separates the window into multiple panes.
 Finally, the session will be attached.

 ### [Normal mode2] Behavior in the tmux session.

-If the tmux is already being opened and `xpanes` command is executed on the tmux, the command's behavior follows follwing.
+When the tmux is already being opened and `xpanes` command is executed on the existing tmux session, the command's behavior is supposed to be...

 The command newly creates a window **on the exisging active session**.
 In addition, it separates the window into multiple panes.